 From this great example, we see that in order to implement contextual marketing campaigns correctly, you need to study, analyze your audience and be present there, where your audience is present.

 Do you remember the Super Bowl power outage in 2013?
 If you do, the chances that you remember the ads of Oreo are quite high.
 Oreo did an excellent contextual marketing campaign on Twitter.
 During the blackout at 8:48 pm, they posted an ad on Twitter, which said “ You can still dunk in the dark”.
-This ad had a huge impact and it was done with less money, than it was necessary to post an ad during the Super Bowl.
+This ad had a huge impact.
+And it required less money, than it would to post an ad during the Super Bowl.
 This ad was funny and effective, because it showed that Oreo is always following the news, and it’s always there to market its products.

 4. The Sports Den